Communist Party of Bangladesh: Independent Bangladesh

-Organization
+Organisation

-Revolutionary internationalism is a cardinal aspect of its policy principles.
-Democratic centralism is the guiding organizational principle of CPB.
-The Party Congress, which is convened every 4 years, is the supreme body of the Party which elects a Central Committee accountable to it.
-The Central Committee is the highest organ of the Party during the interval between two Congresses.
+Revolutionary internationalism is a cardinal aspect of the party's policy principles.
+Democratic centralism is the guiding organisational principle of the CPB.
+The party congress, which is convened every 4 years, is the supreme body of the party which elects a central committee accountable to it.
+The central committee is the highest organ of the party during the interval between the two congresses.

-A 51-member Central Committee was elected by the 9th Congress of the Party (August 2008).
-A 7-member Presidium including the President and General Secretary were elected by the CC.
-There is also a national council of 191 members which sits at least once a year to advise and help the CC in implementing the decisions of the Congress.
-The Congress also elected a 4-member Control Commission.
+The CPB has organisations in 62 out of the 64 districts and 275 out of 520 upazilas in Bangladesh.
+The district and upazila committees coordinate and guide the activities of the zonal committees and the primary branches of the party.
+The party members are organised in these primary branches, The branches on their part organise "activist groups" which serve to prepare cadres for party membership.
+Besides party membership, the party also provides opportunity to include "associate members" from among supporters of the party.

-The CPB has organizations in 62 out of the 64 districts and 275 out of 520 sub-districts in Bangladesh.
-The district and sub-district committees coordinate and guide the activities of the zonal committees and the primary branches of the Party.
-Party members are organized in these primary branches, The branches on their part organise ‘activist groups’ which serve to prepare cadres for party membership.
-Besides party membership, the Party also provides opportunity to include ‘associate members’ from among supporters of the Party.
-Party members and activists are working in trade unions and mass organizations of agricultural workers, peasants, women, students, youth, children, teachers, doctors, lawyers, professionals, indigenous national minorities and aboriginal, cultural organizations etc. In spite of relatively small number of party members and associate members (taken together they total 25,000), the party is capable of mobilizing several hundreds of thousands of people through its influence in these mass organizations.
+The party members and activists are working in trade unions and mass organisations of agricultural workers, peasants, women, students, youth, children, teachers, doctors, lawyers, professionals, indigenous national minorities and aboriginal, cultural organszations etc. In spite of relatively small number of party members and associate members, the party is capable of mobilising several hundreds of thousands of people through its influence in these mass organisations.